ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 - The `× Cancel` button clears any staged upload and returns you to the Editing Pane.
 - Available only after your upload file has cached to the system or a path has been provided in the `URL` field, the `✓ Continue` button converts the drawer to a new view with display logs and final options:

-At the top of the new drawer, a header displays the title of your upload file or of the remote URL Manifold will fetch to create the text.
+At the top of the new drawer, a header displays the title of your upload file or of the remote URL Manifold will fetch to create the Text.
 Following that, the system provides information about the state of the ingest:

 - **Current State**.
 The system will move from `Sleeping` to `Processing` to `Finished` as a Text is ingested.
 - **Strategy**.
 This field identifies the Strategy the system is using to Ingest the Text: EPUB, HTML, Markdown, Microsoft Word, Google Docs, or Manifest.